 - You have to get your architecture right.
 Adding new front-end channels that integrate to your back-end systems is not trivial.
-You will need a solid middleware product like MuleSoft that will allow you to leverage your legacy applications while you create the new digital capabilities for your customers or your teams.
+You will need a solid integration platform like MuleSoft’s Anypoint Platform that will allow you to leverage your legacy applications while you create the new digital capabilities for your customers or your teams.

 - Have a clear view of the future of the new digital capabilities.
 MVP is just your first release, and you will need to have clearly defined roadmaps of how you will expand the capabilities in your first channel and how you will add subsequent channels.
 As you grow, the architecture may need to evolve, but ensure that your integration platform remains constant so that you can keep leveraging the productivity improvements you get from reusing the APIs you create.

 Access CIO insights from global leaders like Unilever, McDonald’s, and L Brands.

 This blog was written by Frank Liberio, Founder and Managing Principal of Strategy2Execution Advisory LLC.